MEDIATION-ocean/.github/profile/README.md

 ## What is available

-The [tools](MEDIATION-tools/), [simulations](MEDIATION-simulations/) and [observations](MEDIATION-observations/) are either available by direct download on this repository, or by a hyperlink / access path.
-You can see [here](link to add here) a detailed list of the data that are available so far.
+The [tools](../../MEDIATION-catalog/MEDIATION-tools/), [simulations](MEDIATION-simulations/) and [observations](MEDIATION-observations/) are either available by direct download on this repository, or by a hyperlink / access path.
+You can see [on the MEDIATION catalog](MEDIATION-catalog/README.md) a detailed list of the data that are available so far.